How to get your full tenancy deposit back

 Make sure your deposit is legally protected

-Since April 2007, all private landlords are legally obliged to pass your deposit onto a government-licensed organisation.
+Since April 2007, all private landlords have been legally obliged to pass your deposit onto a government-licensed organisation.
 This ensures that the money you pay as a deposit remains a deposit.
 That way, landlords can't unfairly withhold your deposit when you move out.

-When you're signing the contracts for the house, it's important that you ask your landlord or estate agent for proof that your deposit is safely protected by one of the government's deposit schemes (check here for more details).
+When you're signing the contracts for the house, you must ask your landlord or estate agent for proof that your deposit is safely protected by one of the government's deposit schemes.
+You can find out more on the government's website.

 If you want to be extra sure, you can even send them a letter requesting official proof.